 Herbert W. Armstrong College was established in 2001 as a privately supported co-educational institution offering courses in theology, liberal arts, and applied arts and sciences.
-The college is patterned after Ambassador College established by the late Herbert W. Armstrong, which was closed down after his death.
+The college is patterned after Ambassador College established by the late Herbert W. Armstrong, which was closed after his death.
 In addition to theology, its curriculum includes history, literature, language, social sciences, natural sciences, mathematics, music and physical education.
-The college currently supplies student volunteers to the Ophel Excavation in Jerusalem under Dr. Eilat Mazar.
-Armstrong College is located on the 171 acre campus just north of Oklahoma City.
+The college currently supplies student volunteers to excavations in Jerusalem under Dr. Eilat Mazar.
+Armstrong College is located on a 171 acre campus just north of Oklahoma City.
 For more information about the college call 1-405-285-6000 or visit www.hwacollege.org.

-The Philadelphia Church of God is a non-denominational Christian church with world headquarters on the campus of Herbert W. Armstrong College in Edmond, Oklahoma.
-The church has over 300 congregations worldwide and produces a weekly half-hour television program The Key of David, broadcast internationally on over 300 television stations.
-Over 340,000 subscribers receive the church’s monthly Philadelphia Trumpet magazine, which examines the Bible prophecies being fulfilled in world events today and includes articles on Christian living.
-The Philadelphia Church of God was founded in 1989 when Oklahoma City pastor Gerald Flurry was excommunicated from the Worldwide Church of God for resisting sweeping doctrinal changes away from what its founder Herbert W. Armstrong taught.
+The Philadelphia Church of God is a non-denominational Christian church with its world headquarters on the campus of Herbert W. Armstrong College in Edmond, Okla.
+The church has over 300 congregations worldwide and produces a weekly half-hour television program, The Key of David, broadcast internationally on over 300 television stations.
+Over 330,000 subscribers receive the church’s monthly Philadelphia Trumpet magazine, which examines the Bible prophecies being fulfilled in world events today and includes articles on Christian living.
+The Philadelphia Church of God was founded in 1989 when Oklahoma City pastor Gerald Flurry was excommunicated from the Worldwide Church of God for resisting sweeping doctrinal changes away from what its founder, Herbert W. Armstrong, taught.
 For more information about the church call 1-405-340-7474 or visit www.pcog.org.

 Donations are deposited to the Armstrong International Cultural Foundation.
 Donations are used in support of archeological excavations under the auspice of Dr. Eliat Mazar in conjunction with representatives from Herbert W. Armstrong College.